Ryan Rydel: Career

+Fleetwood Town

 Rydel began his career with Fleetwood Town, turning professional in October 2018 at the age of 17.
 In March 2019, following his first first-team start, Rydel was praised by manager Joey Barton.

 In February 2020, he joined Lancaster City on loan for the remainder of the season.

+Stockport County

-He signed for Stockport County on 22 April 2021.
+On 22 April 2021, Rydel signed for National League side Stockport County for an undisclosed fee.

+In May 2024, following a League Two title-winning campaign, Rydel signed a new three-year deal with the club.

+On 25 June 2025, Rydel joined fellow League One side Exeter City on a season-long loan deal.